Gender neutral emojis hit screens in new Apple update

 The new gender neutral emojis differ slightly from the male and female ones.

-In some, the style and color of their clothes is changed.
+In some, the style and colour of their clothes are changed.
 In others the haircuts are different and a "gender neutral facial structure" is used, says the Emojipedia website.

 The attempt at on-screen inclusivity has not pleased everyone however, with some suggesting the icons indicate how gender-nonconforming people should look.